Lord-Funion/HolyWarsGame/aREADME.md

 # HolyWar
 An incremental game about you fighting a Holy War against The Evil One.
 ## Help Needed!
-If you know JS, HTMl, and/or CSS, please contact me.
+If you know JS, HTML, and/or CSS, please contact me.

 Email: lordfunion@gmail.com